filipeqm94/project1/README.md

 # Personal Life Management App Project (WIP)

-The goal of this project is to create an all-in-one app to manage several aspects of the user's life such as budget (currently in development), health*, calendar*, stocks*, among others*
+The goal of this project is to create an all-in-one app to manage several aspects of the user's life such as budget (currently in development), health*, calendar*, stocks* among others*.

 *Under consideration for future roadmap